Nuelin Syrup (Theophylline)

 What If You Miss a Dose?

-Take the missed dose as soon as you remember.
-However, if it’s more than 4 hours late, skip the missed dose and take your next dose at the regular time.
+If you miss a dose, take it as soon as you remember.
+If it’s more than 4 hours late, skip the missed dose and take your next dose at the scheduled time.
+Do not double the dose.

 Side Effects